fabiofranchino/blog/_posts/2017-05-26-i-know-regex.md

 - "/" A regular expression starts always with the reserved char **/**
 - "http" find any word that begins with **http**
 - "s?" optionally includes words with or without the letter **s** after the first pattern rule (resulting with http or https) using the special char **?**
-- ":" continue to find words that have also a semi colon after the previous tokens
+- ":" continue to find words that have also a semi-colon after the previous tokens
-- "\/\/" continue to find words that include also a **//** (since the / is a reserved char we need to escape them with the back-slash, therefore, \/\/ means double slash) after the previous tokens
+- "\/\/" continue to find words that include also a **//** (since the / is a reserved char, we need to escape them with the back-slash, therefore, \/\/ means double slash) after the previous tokens
 - "\S*" finally, continue to select words that include also any alpha-numeric characters other than spaces (with the specific command **\S**) and continue until the condition won't be met anymore
 - "/g" close the expression with **recursion**, that means find multiple occurrence.